 - What communities, stakeholder groups, and change agents need to be considered?

 - What’s the change strategy?

 - What’s the level of alignment and commitment?

 - What is my role as a change leader?

 Getting at these collective and individual questions isn’t easy or automatic for most people.
 But mediated dialogue promotes honest discussion, generates buy-in, and enables creative, productive conversations.
 The reason it works hinges on several factors, including:

 Ready to try it at your organization?
-To get started using mediated dialogue, introduce the issue or question to the group and allow them time to jot down their initial thoughts and reactions.
-Then, without speaking, have everyone browse through the images and choose the one that depicts the problem or issue for them.
+To get started using mediated dialogue, introduce an issue or question to the group, and allow group members time to jot down their initial thoughts and reactions.
+Then, without speaking, have everyone browse through the images you provide and choose the one that depicts the problem or issue for them.

 Ready to Take the Next Step?

 Want to try mediated dialogue to facilitate more powerful, productive conversations about change at your organization?
-Check out our Leadership Explorer™ tools, including Visual Explorer® — a set of more than 200 photographs and art prints, available in postcard, playing card, and letter sizes.
+Check out our Visual Explorer® cards — a set of more than 200 photographs and art prints, available in postcard, playing card, and letter sizes.